 Rebecca is a freelance picture editor, primarily for the NHL & Getty Images.
 She spent 16 years on staff with Allsport Photography USA/Getty Images and has provided onsite and immediate distribution of pictures to wire service clients at major global sporting events.
 Currently, Rebecca leads the onsite editing team for NHL Images.

 Jed is a San Francisco-based freelance photographer whose work has appeared in major publications including The New York Times, Sports Illustrated, and Time magazine.
-Jed’s commercial clients include Nike, Unilever and Apple, and his work has been awarded top prizes in prestigious contests including World Press Photo and Pictures of the Year.
+Jed’s commercial clients include Nike, Unilever and Apple, and his work has been awarded top prizes by World Press Photo and Pictures of the Year.

 Marguerite is the picture editor for Sports Illustrated, where she focuses on the photography coverage of the NBA and NCAA basketball, and the director of photography for Sports Illustrated Kids and Sports Illustrated on Campus.
 She has edited for five Olympic Games, 21 NBA finals, and 21 NCAA basketball final fours.

 A staff photojournalist for the Denver Post, Helen covers sports, breaking news, and specializes in wildfire coverage.
-She has covered multiple Olympic Games, the Sept.
-11 terrorist attacks, the 2004-05 tsunami in Indonesia and Thailand; the death of Pope John Paul II in Rome; and the effects of AIDS and lack of water in African nations.
+She has covered Olympic Games, the Sept.
+11 terrorist attacks, the 2004-05 tsunami in Indonesia and Thailand; the death of Pope John Paul II; and the effects of AIDS and lack of water in African nations.

 Bedel is an Emmy-nominated producer and award-winning photographer and videographer with more than 30 years experience developing award winning content for The New York Times and other news outlets like ESPN.
 Bedel has covered 17 Olympic Games as well as Grand Slam Tennis events, Super Bowls, World Cups and other major sporting events.

 Getty Images Chief Photographer, Ezra has been a staff photographer for Getty since 1998, and his assignments have included Winter and Summer Olympic Games, the Super Bowl, World Series, World Cup, and the Tour de France.
-He has won awards in the World Press Photo, NPPA Pictures of the Year, World Photography Awards, and Pictures of the Year International photo competitions.
+He has won awards by World Press Photo, NPPA Pictures of the Year, World Photography Awards, and Pictures of the Year International.

 Jamie is a staff photographer for Getty Images who has covered many top international events including Super Bowls, World Series, NBA and Stanley Cup Finals, Golf and Tennis Majors, Kentucky Derbys, World Cup Soccer, and 11 Olympic Games.
 He often shoots on assignment for editorial clients including The New York Times, Los Angeles Times, ESPN Magazine, and Sports Illustrated.